 Toronto, Ontario M5S 1A8

 Dr. Rachel Tyndale is Senior Scientist and Head of the Pharmacogenetics Lab in the Campbell Family Mental Health Research Institute at the Centre for Addiction and Mental Health.
-She is also the Endowed Chair in Addictions and Professor in the Departments of Psychiatry, Pharmacology and Toxicology at the University of Toronto.
+She is a Canada Research Chair in Pharmacogenomics, and Professor in the Departments of Psychiatry, Pharmacology and Toxicology at the University of Toronto.

 Areas of Research

 Dr. Tyndale is investigating genetic risk factors for drug dependence to better understand the mechanisms involved with drug abuse and to optimize treatment approaches.
 Drugs under study include ethanol, opiates, benzodiazepines and amphetamines with a focus on nicotine and smoking.
 She is tackling the serious public health issue of smoking and trying to find answers to the questions why some people smoke more than others, and why some find it easier to quit.
 Dr. Tyndale’s goal is to use genetic information to personalize treatment for people who want to quit smoking.
 The techniques range from molecular identification and characterization of novel genetic polymorphisms to in vivo pharmacokinetic, abuse liability, epidemiological, and treatment studies.
 Another area of her research involves the study of the unique regulation, function, and toxicity of cytochrome P450 enzymes in the central nervous system.
 Dr. Tyndale is assessing how commonly used drugs such as nicotine or ethanol regulate these enzymes and the subsequent impact on treatment drugs, as well as drugs of abuse.
 The techniques range from western blotting and mRNA approaches, to in vitro and in vivo drug metabolism, to behavioural/toxicity studies.